tanmatt/QuoteOfTheDay/README.md

 - Sun Apr 14 07:00:07 2024 | The best scientist is open to experience and begins with romance - the idea that anything is possible. - Ray Bradbury
 - Mon Apr 15 07:00:32 2024 | Proverbs are always platitudes until you have personally experienced the truth of them. - Aldous Huxley
 - Tue Apr 16 07:00:07 2024 | The faults of a superior person are like the sun and moon.
 They have their faults, and everyone sees them they change and everyone looks up to them. - Confucius
+- Wed Apr 17 07:00:09 2024 | A girl should be two things: classy and fabulous. - Coco Chanel